mlpack/mlpack/doc/user/methods/knn.md

      the
      [`TreeType` template parameter](#advanced-functionality-template-parameters).

- * `NAIVE_MODE`: brute-force search---for each point whose nearest neighbors are being searched for, compute the distance to *every* point in the reference set.
+ * `NAIVE`: brute-force search---for each point whose nearest neighbors are being searched for, compute the distance to *every* point in the reference set.
    - This strategy gives exact results always; the setting of `knn.Epsilon()` is